-License Renewal Season has Begun - you must renew your Dialysis Tech license by June 30, 2017 or it will lapse.
+You must renew your Dialysis Tech license by June 30, 2018.

 Dialysis Technician Online Verification

 To verify the West Virginia certification for a Dialysis Technician click on the following link:

 You may then search the file by name or certification number.
 The system provides the name, city and state, certification number and whether or not the person has Disciplinary Action.
 If you have any questions please send them to email@example.com.
 Temporary Permits are designated with a "T" before the number.
 These persons have completed a training program and are ready to sit for a national certification exam.
 The temporary permit allows them to work while waiting to sit for this exam.